 - a.
 Fellowship in Teaching and Learning nine-month program, offered as six separate weekend workshops designed to provide a comprehensive educational approach to teaching, learning and evaluation in medical education. - b.
 Fellowship in Educational Leadership similar format to above but focused on professional effectiveness in an educational setting. - c.
 Master's Degree in Medical Education a two-year Master's Degree Program for faculty in health professions.
 The program combines 3-day workshops with additional training using distance education methods, faculty mentoring, and homesite projects.
-These educational programs focus on developing skills in teaching and learning, evaluation, information management, professional development, and academic leadership. - d.
-Individual Workshops and Conferences offered in a weekend format http://mededonline.hsc.usc.edu "Faculty Development"
+These educational programs focus on developing skills in teaching and learning, evaluation, information management, professional development, and academic leadership.

+d.
+Individual Workshops and Conferences - offered in a weekend format https://keck.usc.edu/medical-education/ - "Professional Development"